Sousastep/SousaFX-docs/docs/content/MaxOrPluginSelector.rst

 --------------------

 Latency compensation is recalculated whenever a plugin loads, or an FX Bank selection changes.
-This ensure the lowest possible latency depending on which effects are in use.
+This ensures the lowest possible latency depending on which effects are in use.
 If a plugin parameter changes its plugin's latency after said plugin loads, you must manually trigger a recalculation by clicking "check latency".

 .. image:: media/latency.png
    :width: 100%